SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 For clarity and search engine discoverability:

-* Doc titles (which are the H1 header) are extremely important for SEO.
-Use primary target keywords and keep them under 60 characters.
-Example: _Sumo Logic Observability Solution_.
+* Doc titles are very important for SEO.
+Use primary target keywords, try to mention "Sumo Logic, and keep length under 60 characters.
+   * Example: ~~_Monitoring with the Observability Solution_~~ &rarr; _Monitoring with Sumo Logic Observability_
 * Use H2 sections to break up content and try to use primary keywords here as well.
-Example: _AWS Observability Solution_.
+   * Example: _AWS Observability Solution_.
 * H3 and H4 headers don't impact SEO as much.
 Use short, meaningful titles for readability and search.
-Example: _System architecture and monitoring_.
+   * Example: _System architecture and monitoring_.

 :::sumo For internal contributors
-* If you change a URL, set up a 301 redirect so that users don’t get a 404 page.
+* If you change a URL, set up a redirect so that users don’t get a 404 page.
-* When in doubt, your content strategy decisions (e.g., taxonomy and metadata) should be driven by data, such as Google Analytics and user acceptance testing.
+* Use Google Analytics to make data-driven decisions.
 :::